xcore/sc_xtcp/doc_pip/pip.rst

 * No support for IP, TCP or UDP options

-* Single gateway only for traffic that is not destined for our subnet (to be tested)

 Known limitations that are yet to be implemented:

-* Timeouts and resends on TCP-SYN and -FIN packets (FIN to be tested)

-* Needs a 'default' in the select for sending data that is ready to go.

 * No DNS or MDNS